Quad4-Software/reticulum-go-website/frontend/src/lib/docs/api-reference.md

 # API reference

-This is the application-facing API guide for Reticulum-Go.
-It is not a dump of every exported symbol.
-It is organized the way you build programs: choose an integration path, follow a recipe, then look up types and methods.
+Application-facing API for Reticulum-Go: pick an integration path, follow a recipe, then look up types and methods.
+Not a complete exported-symbol list.

 Wire behavior matches the [Python RNS API reference](https://reticulum.network/manual/reference.html).
 Package layout, concurrency rules, and embedder lifecycle are Go-specific and documented here because the Python manual does not cover them.